 The frequency of administration of intralesional steroid injections depends on the treated condition and may simply be a single treatment or a series of multiple treatments usually at an interval of 6 to 8 weeks.
 The steroid injections can be combined with other treatment modalities or be administered in patients taking oral medication for other conditions.
 Whilst intralesional steroid injection treatment is largely safe and effective some potential side-effects include skin atrophy (thinning of the skin), infection and some colour changes.
 It is recommended to discuss the number of treatments and expected results with the treating dermatologist prior to commencement.

 Intralesional steroid injections can be performed at any setting in clinic or hospital and is readily available.
-Dr. Firas Al-Niaimi has performed hundreds of steroid injections and has published publications on its use in dermatology.
+Professor Firas Al-Niaimi has performed hundreds of steroid injections and has published publications on its use in dermatology.
 These publications can be found in the publications section of the website.